bpsweeney/tf-aws-s3-bucket-phi/README.md

-# tf-hipaa
+# Terraform AWS S3 Bucket for PHI

-Terraform modules to support AWS workloads in a HIPAA controlled environment.
+This module provisions AWS S3 buckets configured to securely store and access PHI.